mnot/I-D/rfc5988bis/draft.md

 Relation types are registered on the advice of a Designated Expert (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{RFC5226}}).

-The requirements for registered relation types are described in {{registered-relation-types}}.

-Registration requests consist of the completed registration template below, typically published in an RFC or Open Standard (in the sense described by {{RFC2026}}, Section 7).
-However, to allow for the allocation of values prior to publication, the Designated Expert may approve registration once they are satisfied that a specification will be published.

-Note that relation types can be registered by third parties, if the Designated Expert determines that an unregistered relation type is widely deployed and not likely to be registered in a timely manner.

-The registration template is:
+The Expert(s) will establish procedures for requesting registrations, and make them available from the registry page.

+Registration requests consist of at least the following information:

 * Relation Name:
 * Description:
 * Reference:

-* Notes: [optional]
+The Expert(s) MAY define additional fields to be collected in the registry.

+General requirements for registered relation types are described in {{registered-relation-types}}.

 See the registry for examples of the description field; generally, it SHOULD identify the semantics in terms of the link's context and target.

-Registration requests should be sent to the link-relations@ietf.org mailing list, marked clearly in the subject line (e.g., "NEW RELATION - example" to register an "example" relation type).

-Within at most 14 days of the request, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
-Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.
+Registrations MUST reference a freely available, stable specification.

+Note that relation types can be registered by third parties, if the Expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner.

-Decisions (or lack thereof) made by the Designated Expert can be first appealed to Application Area Directors (contactable using app-ads@tools.ietf.org email address or directly by looking up their email addresses on http://www.iesg.org/ website) and, if the appellant is not satisfied with the response, to the full IESG (using the iesg@iesg.org mailing list).
+Decisions (or lack thereof) made by the Expert(s) can be first appealed to Application Area Directors (contactable using app-ads@tools.ietf.org email address or directly by looking up their email addresses on http://www.iesg.org/ website) and, if the appellant is not satisfied with the response, to the full IESG (using the iesg@iesg.org mailing list).

-IANA should only accept registry updates from the Designated Expert(s), and should direct all requests for registration to the review mailing list.

 ## Extension Relation Types